 By Rick Steves and Pat O'Connor

-These romantic ruins, perched dramatically on the edge of a rocky headland, are testimony to this region's turbulent past.
+These romantic ruins, perched dramatically on the edge of a rocky headland, are a testimony to this region's turbulent past.
 During the Middle Ages, the castle resisted several sieges.
-But on a stormy night in 1639, dinner was rudely interrupted, as half of the kitchen fell into the sea and took the servants with it.
+But on a stormy night in 1639, dinner was interrupted as half of the kitchen fell into the sea, taking the servants with it (Ireland's first fast food?).
 That was the last straw for the lady of the castle.
 The countess of Antrim packed up and moved inland, and the castle "began its slow submission to the forces of nature."

 Old Bushmills Distillery

 Bushmills claims to be the world's oldest distillery.
-Though King James I (of Bible fame) only granted its license to distill "Aqua Vitae" in 1608, whiskey has been made here since the 13th century.
+Though King James I (of Bible fame) only granted Bushmills its license to distill "Aqua Vitae" in 1608, whiskey has been made here since the 13th century.
 Distillery tours waft you through the process, making it clear that Irish whiskey is triple distilled — and therefore smoother than Scotch whisky (distilled merely twice and minus the "e").

-Pat O'Connor is the co-author of Rick Steves' Ireland guidebook
+Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.